Net Worth

 Dave Bautista made his WWE in-ring debut during a tag team match with Reverend Von-D against Randy Orton and Faarooq.
 After splitting with Von-D, Bautista was assigned to Raw and renamed Batista, after which he feuded with Kane.

 In 2003, he joined Triple H, Flair, and Orton to form the heel stable Evolution, although he was sidelined for much of the year due to a tricep tear.
-However, in 2005, Bautista became a threat to Triple H’s World Heavyweight title, and at the Royal Rumble, he ended up beating his former ally.
+However, in 2005, Bautista became a threat to Triple H’s World Heavyweight title, and at the Royal Rumble, he defeated his former ally.
 Soon after, he won rematches at Backlash and Vengeance, becoming the first wrestler to pin Triple H during a Hell in a Cell match.

 In 2006, Bautista faced Big Show for the ECW World Championship and won the match via disqualification, but not the championship title.
 Two years later, he defeated Orton at Extreme Rules in a cage match to win his first WWE Championship title.
-Bautista then participated in the Royal Rumble in 2010 but was eliminated by John Cena, sparking another feud.
+Bautista then participated in the 2010 Royal Rumble but was eliminated by John Cena, sparking another feud.
 After losing to Cena multiple times, Bautista quit, and Cena threw him off a car, resulting in a compression fracture in his spine.

 Return To WWE